Get Instant Pricing with Edmunds Price Promise℠

 What Are Its Closest Competitors?

-You could still consider the RS 5, if for no other reason than its Coke-bottle waistline is aging remarkably well, but don't expect it to run with an M4 in winding country even if it does have all-wheel drive.
+You could still consider the Audi RS 5, if for no other reason than its Coke-bottle waistline is aging remarkably well, but don't expect it to run with an M4 in winding country even if it does have all-wheel drive.

-Why Should You Consider This Car
+Why Should You Consider This Car?

-It's also capable of behaving like a relaxed tourer at low speeds before switching into its more frenetic character, and it performs both roles brilliantly.
+It's also capable of behaving like a relaxed tourer at low speeds before switching into its more frenetic character, and it performs both roles skillfully.
 Its engine is a combination of sheer muscle and V8 tones at low revs and screaming urgency above 5,000 rpm, while its handling is entertaining, forgiving and just plain fast.

 Coupled to that, it's luxurious and practical, with day-to-day usefulness built in.

-Why Should You Think Twice About This Car
+Why Should You Think Twice About This Car?

-If you're looking at sheer performance, there are other two-doors at this price point that are faster and more focused — but not by much.
+If you're looking at sheer performance alone, there are other two-doors at this price point that are faster and more focused — but not by much.
 There are also more luxurious and comfortable coupes for the price as well, so the M4 is best if you're looking for a compromise between the two.

 The manufacturer provided Edmunds this vehicle for the purposes of evaluation.